 Nearest MTR: Tsim Sha Tsui

-We made it a point try Yum Cha at least once, also because they have the absolutely adorable vomiting buns – the salted egg yolk (HK$49) and green tea custard buns (HK$49)!
-We had a lot of fun filming our vomiting buns, which also tasted real good.
-However, having six buns between the two of us was pretty overwhelming to the tastebuds, and we needed lots of tea to flush the taste down.
+We made it a point to try Yum Cha at least once, especially for their adorable vomiting buns – the salted egg yolk (HK$49) and green tea custard buns (HK$49)!
+We had a blast filming our “vomiting buns,” which tasted delicious too.
+However, having six buns between the two of us was quite overwhelming, and we needed plenty of tea to balance the flavours.

-Yum Cha was pretty pricey because it’s a restaurant, but the quality of food is also amazing!
-I’m quite disappointed we didn’t get to try the pork buns (HK$49), which is decorated like a little pig (how cute?!).
-Until next time then.
+While Yum Cha leans on the pricier side, the quality of the food is outstanding!
+I’m a bit disappointed we didn’t get to try the pork buns (HK$49), which are designed to look like cute little pigs.
+Until next time, then!

 12. Yat Lok Restaurant 一樂燒鵝